Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Background and Problem Formulation

-By leveraging the foregoing properties, the LASSO and its variants have been utilized in existing work to identify GC influences in a graphical fashion \cite{arnold2007temporal,Lozano2009GGGM,Shojaie2010GGC,liu2012sparse,Basu2015NGC,MICHAILIDIS2013326}.
-These approaches construct the GC graph either directly from the estimated coefficients (e.g., \cite{arnold2007temporal}) or by appropriate thresholding (e.g., \cite{Basu2015NGC,MICHAILIDIS2013326}) to control false positive errors.
-Alternatively, de-biasing techniques have been introduced for constructing confidence intervals over the estimated parameters and thereby identifying the significant causal effects \cite{buhlmann2011statistics,tang2012measuring,van2014asymptotically,van2017efficiency,javanmard2014confidence,javanmard2018debiasing,javanmard2019false}.
+{The aforementioned methods translate the non-zero values of estimated parameters (in a group-wise sense) to GC either directly or after appropriate pruning \cite{Basu2015NGC} (See \cite{MICHAILIDIS2013326} for a through overview).
+Alternatively, de-biasing techniques have been introduced for constructing confidence intervals over the estimated parameters and thereby identifying the significant GC effects \cite{tang2012measuring,van2014asymptotically,van2017efficiency,javanmard2014confidence,javanmard2018debiasing,javanmard2019false,zhangConfidenceIntervalsLow2014} to maintain high number of true positives while reducing false discoveries.}